isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-10-24-citizen-engagement.md

 ---
 title: Negotiating for a better future
 permalink: /resources/case-studies/citizen-engagement/
-image: /images/features/2020/metrocable-medellin.jpg
+image: /images/features/2020/seoul-happy-citizens.jpg
-description: Faced with opposition to urban development from an increasingly vocal populace, Seoul can either take the easy way out or face its challenges.
-Fortunately, under wise leadership, the city chose the latter path and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.
+description: Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
+Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.

 ---

-***Faced with opposition to urban development from an increasingly vocal populace, Seoul can either take the easy way out or face its challenges.
-Fortunately, under wise leadership, the city chose the latter path and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.***
+***Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
+Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.***

 <br>